 9. Hrad Devín

-For those only in Bratislava for a day, weekend or a week, a trip to the ruins of Hrad Devín, (also known as the Devin Castle), is an essential activity.
+For those only in Bratislava for a day or a weekend, a trip to the ruins of Hrad Devín, (also known as the Devin Castle), is an essential activity.
 This striking ruin perched on a large sandstone outcrop has always maintained an important role in Slovak history.

 The second portion is a public walkway along the river’s edge that provides a tranquil stroll whilst letting you gaze at the great walls towering over the mighty sandstone bluffs.
 Built with defense as a priority, every nook of the massive castle grounds has a distinctive vantage point over the surrounding area.